Palace of Queluz: Later history

-Following a fire at the Ajuda Palace in 1794, the Prince Regent João and his wife Carlotta Joaquina began to use Queluz themselves.
+Following a fire at the Palace of Ajuda in 1794, the Prince Regent John and his wife Carlota Joaquina of Spain began to use Queluz themselves.
 The Robillon wing was enlarged and given an upper floor for the use of the princess and her nine children.
 These additions were destroyed in the fire of 1934.

 To escape the forces of Napoleon I in 1807, the Portuguese royal family abandoned Queluz and fled to Brazil.
-The French occupational forces took control of the palace and their commander, General Junot, and made several alterations to the building.
-On the royal family's return from exile in 1821, King João VI preferred to live at the Palace of Mafra, leaving his wife, Queen Carlotta Joaquina, to occupy Queluz with her aunt Princess Maria Francisca Benedita.
+The French occupational forces took control of the palace and their commander, Jean-Andoche Junot, and made several alterations to the building.
+On the royal family's return from exile in 1821, King John VI preferred to live at the Palace of Mafra, leaving his wife, Queen Carlota Joaquina, to occupy Queluz with her aunt Princess Maria Francisca Benedita.
 The King visited Queluz infrequently.
-However, it was on one of these rare visits that João VI died in the circular domed King's Bedroom in 1826.
+However, it was on one of these rare visits that John VI died in the circular domed King's Bedroom in 1826.

-Carlotta Joaquina, sometimes described as sinister, is said to have been ambitious and violent.
+Carlota Joaquina, sometimes described as sinister, is said to have been ambitious and violent.
 Her features were reportedly unattractive, and she was short in stature.
 However, she lived in great style at Queluz, employing an orchestra there which William Beckford described as the finest in Europe.
 The Queen also had a small private theatre in the gardens, of which nothing remains today.
 She died at the palace in 1830.

-Following the death of Carlotta Joaquina, Queluz saw only intermittent use as a royal residence and was not again the primary residence of Portuguese royalty.
-João VI and Carlotta Joaquina's son King Miguel I used the palace during the three-year civil war he waged against his eldest brother and the former King Pedro IV, who was now the reigning Emperor Pedro I of Brazil, over the matter of the Portuguese succession before then being forced by Pedro IV to abdicate and go into exile in 1834.
-A year later, Pedro IV died of tuberculosis at the age of 35 at Queluz, the place of his birth.
-Pedro IV's daughter Maria II ruled until her death in 1853 and was succeeded by her son Pedro V. Following Pedro V's untimely death during the cholera epidemic of 1861, the throne passed to his brother Luís I. From this time on, the royal family lived chiefly at the rebuilt Ajuda Palace in Lisbon and Pena Palace in Sintra, whereupon Queluz became disused.
+Following the death of Carlota Joaquina, Queluz saw only intermittent use as a royal residence and was not again the primary residence of Portuguese royalty.
+John VI and Carlota Joaquina's son King Miguel I used the palace during the three-year civil war he waged against his eldest brother and the former King Peter IV, who was now the reigning Emperor Peter I of Brazil, over the matter of the Portuguese succession before then being forced by Peter IV to abdicate and go into exile in 1834.
+A year later, Peter IV died of tuberculosis at the age of 35 at Queluz, the place of his birth.
+Peter IV's daughter Maria II ruled until her death in 1853 and was succeeded by her son Peter V. Following Peter V's untimely death during the cholera epidemic of 1861, the throne passed to his brother Luís I. From this time on, the royal family lived chiefly at the rebuilt Ajuda Palace in Lisbon and Pena Palace in Sintra, whereupon Queluz became disused.
 Upon the assassination of Luís' son Carlos I in 1908, the palace passed into the ownership of the state.
 Portugal was in the turmoil of revolution and the monarchy fell two years later.